refaelok/redux-flow-manager/README.md

 ### CreateFlowManagerAPI(store, sliceName, flowsConfig, stepsConfig);

+Create new instance of flow manager.
+All the API methods of flow manager describe below.

+##### arguments:

 | Property | Type | Required | Default | Description |
 |:--------------|:--------------|:--------------|:--------------|:--------------|
 | `store` | object | Required | undefined | Pass in the redux store. |